 Chapter 13: Revision

-Chapter 14: Finding your themes
+Chapter 14: Finding Your Themes

-What really interests you
+What genuinely interests you

 You write for yourself and for readers who tick similarly.
 Whoever doesn't feel addressed reads other books.

-Letting your own areas of expertise flow in
+Bringing in your own areas of expertise

-Themes you have engaged with
+Themes you've engaged with

 Using influences deliberately